parakeet-nest/parakeet/LAST_RELEASE.md

 ### v0.1.6 🥨 [pretzel]

 - Move the cosine similarity function to the `similarity` package
-- Implement the Jaccard index calculation for text similarity
+- Implement the Jaccard index calculation for text similarity (🚧 experimental)
+- Implement the Levenshtein Distance calculation for set similarity (🚧 experimental)

 ### v0.1.5 🥖 [baguette]